Is Your Relationship With Your Daughter a Battle or Blessing?

 It really is all about what you are expecting and where you direct your attention.

-If you are looking for the blessings you will find them.
+If you are looking for blessings you will find them.
 You will see blessings everywhere.
 It doesn’t mean that life doesn’t have its challenges.
-A young mother will have sleepless nights, crying babies and plenty of dirty diapers.
+A young mother will have sleepless nights, crying babies, and plenty of dirty diapers.

 But the challenges don’t obliterate the blessings.
 You never lose sight of the blessings.